Marian van de Wal: Biography

-Van de Wal failed to qualify for the final, during which she was accompanied by backing vocals from Anabel Conde, who ended second for Spain at the 1995 contest.
-She announced the Andorran votes for RTVA at the Eurovision 2007 final.
+In Kyiv, Van de Wal failed to qualify for the final, finishing 23rd out of 25 entries in the semi-final.
+During her performance, she was accompanied by backing vocals from Spanish singer Anabel Conde, who had represented Spain at the 1995 contest.
+Van de Wal later returned to the 2007 contest as the Andorran spokesperson, announcing the votes on behalf of Ràdio i Televisió d'Andorra (RTVA).